Charles Frederick Whittlesey

-Charles Frederick Whittlesey (1867–1941) was an American architect best known for his work in the American southwest, and for pioneering work in reinforced concrete in California.
+Charles Frederick Whittlesey (1867–1941) was an American architect best known for his pioneering work in reinforced concrete and for his individual works throughout the American southwest.

 Life

 Born in Alton, Illinois, Whittlesey was a draftsman for Louis Sullivan before opening his own Chicago practice.
 Many of Whittlesey's major commissions show Sullivan's influence.

 In 1900, at the age of 33, Whittlesey was appointed Chief Architect for the Atchison, Topeka, and Santa Fe Railway.
 Among many other stations and hotels for the railroad, he designed the El Tovar Hotel, the former Harvey House situated just 20 ft from the south rim of the Grand Canyon in Arizona, United States.
 It stands at the northern terminus of the Grand Canyon Railway, formerly a branch of the Santa Fe.
 The hotel is one of only a handful of Harvey House facilities still in operation, and is an example of National Park Service Rustic architecture.
 The razed Alvarado Hotel in Albuquerque, New Mexico was also his design, with interior work done by Mary Colter.

 Whittlesey moved to San Francisco in 1907 and worked mainly there and in Los Angeles, becoming known for his early work in reinforced concrete.